Get Pregnant with a Girl or a Boy

 - These are then inserted through intrauterine insemination (IUI) or artificial insemination.

-- If a girl is preferred, the woman can takes Clomid® to increase the odds for girls.
+- If a girl is preferred, the woman can take Clomid® to increase the odds for a girl.

 - The success rate of this method is about 75 percent.
 The success for girls is around 70-72 percent.

-- This is still anchored on the facts that X-bearing sperms (X-sperm or girl-producing) are large, sluggish and can live longer, while the Y-bearing sperms (Y-sperm or boy-producing sperm) are lighter and faster, but with shorter life spans.
+This is still anchored on the facts that X-bearing sperms (X-sperm or girl-producing) are large, sluggish and survive longer, while the Y-bearing sperms (Y-sperm or boy-producing sperm) are lighter and faster, but with shorter life spans.

-- So if you want a daughter, couples must have the intimate act two to four days prior to the woman's ovulation.
+- 1If you want a daughter, couples must be intimate two to four days prior to the woman's ovulation.
 This way, only the X-bearing sperms will be waiting around in the fallopian tubes by the time the woman's ova are released by the ovaries.

-- This type of gender selection boasts of about 75 percent success rate, though there are no actual reports or documentation of this claim.
+- This type of gender selection boasts of about 75 percent success rate, though there are no actual reports or documentation regarding this claim.